vanliedekerkea/visits/README.md

 docker container run --name postgresqldb --network visits-postgresql -e POSTGRES_USER=vanliedekerkea -e POSTGRES_PASSWORD=mysecretpassword -e POSTGRES_DB=vanliedekerkea -p 5432:5432 -v /data:/var/lib/postgresql/data:Z -d postgres:12.12-bullseye

+If it's the first time you run the postgres container then you will need to create the database called "vanliedekerkea".
+You can do this by runing pgadmin4, connecting to postgres and using the wizard for creating a database.

 docker container logs -f postgresqldb docker container inspect postgresqldb ,for checking the IP address, so that you can connect with the pgadmin to it